Garlic Bacon Mushrooms

 Ingredients

-- ½ lb. thick cut bacon
+- ½ lb thick cut bacon

-- 2 lbs mixed mushrooms, sliced
+- 2 lb mixed mushrooms (sliced)

-- 2 cloves garlic, finely minced
+- 2 cloves garlic (finely minced)

-- Salt and pepper, to taste
+- Salt and pepper (to taste)

 Instructions